-Thus, all black intellectuals have an important role to play in studying and coming to grips with this awesome but not invincible two-headed monster that is choking our people all over the world.
+Thus, all Black intellectuals have an important role to play in studying and coming to grips with racism awesome but not invincible two-headed monster that is choking our people all over the world.
 Only on the basis of thorough study can we then effectively turn our skills to the practical problems of defeating racism, and imperialism.

-We can urge the support and adoption of this proposal by all of the professional caucauses and organizations which have emerged in the various disciplines, by Black Studies Programs, by independent black educational institutions, by student groups, and especially by individuals and groups of individuals who see the absolute necessity of getting down to some serious study to make the contributions of black intellectuals to the black liberation movement a serious and meaningful one.
+We can urge the support and adoption of this proposal by all of the professional caucauses and organizations which have emerged in the various disciplines, by Black Studies Programs, by independent Black educational institutions, by student groups, and especially by individuals and groups of individuals who see the absolute necessity of getting down to some serious study to make the contributions of Black intellectuals to the Black liberation movement a serious and

-We particularly want to urge the full support and cooperation of the members of the African Heritage Studies Association, the African Liberation Support Committee, the National Conference of Black Political Scientists, the Association for the Study of Afro-American Life and History, the Caucus of Black Economists, the Association of Black Psychologists, the Afro-American Scholars Council, the C.L.A., similar black organizations, the black caucuses which have developed inside the American Sociological Association, the American Historical Association, other professional organizations, as well as the readers of the African World, The Black Scholar, Black World, Muhammad Speaks, and the Review of Black Political Economy.

-All of these important institutions and publications and the people they involve by their past practice have demonstrated the kind of commitment - when collectivized and focused - will form a sharp and powerful intellectual cutting edge for greater service in the black liberation struggle.
-We invite your full participation and encourage your input into your organization or publication to build its program around a productive year of study and struggle on the question of.
-Imperialism and Black Liberation.
-In the near future we hope to have a series of regional conferences to have full discussion of the issues raised by this study program.
-Details of the conferences will be announced shortly, or you may write to us at Peoples College, P.O.
-Box 5747, Nashville, Tenn.
-37208.
+Me particularly want to urge the full support and cooperation of the members of the African Heritage Studies Association, the African Liberation Support Committee, the National Conference of Black Political Scientists, the Association for the Study of Afro-American Life and History, the Caucus of Black Economists, the Association of Black Psychologists, the Afro-American Scholars Council, the C.L.A., similar Black organizations, the Black caucuses which have developed inside the American Sociological Association, the American Historical Association, other professional organizations, as well as the readers of the African World, The Black Scholar, Black World, Inhammad Speaks, and the Review of Black Political Economy.
+All of these important institutions and publications and the people they involve by their past practice have demonstrated the kind of committment-when collectivized and focussed-will form a sharp and powerful intellectual cutting edge for greater service in the Elack liberation struggle.
+We invite your full participation and encourage your input into your organization or publication to build its program around a productive year of study and struggle on the question of IMPERIALISM AND ELACK LIBERATION.